hjunker/ProcessBouncer/README.md

 The user can then see some further information and (if he is allowed to by the admin's configuration/customization) make a decision on running / suspending / terminating the process.

 Simply running ProcessBouncer without customization might leave some risks and make you prone to false positives.
-But you can give it a try - preferably on a virtual test system that is not connected to production systems.
+Check the section marked "1. settings (CONFIG section)" of processbouncer.ps1 for adjusting ProcessBouncer to your individual needs.
+The configuration in this section is pretty self-explanatory.

 ### ExecutionPolicy and Run as...
 Depending on your Windows version and various settings it might be necessary to run ProcessBouncer with Administrator's priviledges.
 If you run into the situation that you are not allowed running (unsigned) powershell scripts.
 Try running powershell as Administrator and type: